Cake vs pie…Sweet vs sour…Pancakes vs waffles…these debates are as old as time.

 When you fish from either a canoe or a kayak, you are the captain, the motor, the navigator, and the fisherman.

-Between the two options, kayaks are arguably much easier to navigate across the water’s surface.
-Canoes have a reputation for being difficult to “track” or paddle in one continuous direction.
+Between the two options, kayaks are arguably much easier for beginners to navigate, especially in rough and windy conditions.
+Canoes have a reputation for being difficult to “track” or paddle in one continuous direction and are better suited for calm waters.

-Paddling a canoe generally takes a bit more coordination since there are two oars instead of one long paddle with two blades.
+Paddling a canoe generally takes a bit more coordination since there are two oars vs one long paddle with two blades.

 Windy conditions are also not optimal for canoeing, and you will spend all your energy trying to stay in one spot.
 When it comes to maneuverability, a canoe is best for slow-moving water on a calm day.